bparanj/crystal/electronics/design/CapacitiveV-to-VIntegrator.md

 ---

-This experiment can be implemented in Tinkercad, where you can visualize the input and output waveforms using an oscilloscope.
+ you can visualize the input and output waveforms using an oscilloscope.
 Adjusting \( R \) and \( C \) demonstrates the flexibility and functionality of the Capacitive V-to-V Integrator.